jadecobra/python_tdd_exercises/CLASSES.md

         a_boolean
     ```
-    the terminal updates to show a `NameError`
+    and the terminal updates to show a `NameError`
-- update the name with a definition
+- after updating the name with an assignment to `None`
     ```python